Sustainability Site

 Implement human rights due diligence

 The Bandai Namco Group recognizes that its business activities could potentially affect human rights.
-We recognize our responsibility to respect the human rights of all stakeholders, including employees, their families, and business partners.
-Toward this end, we promote an understanding of human rights across the entire supply chain, take steps to prevent the emergence of human rights issues, and work to resolve issues that have already been identified.
+We recognize our responsibility to respect the human rights of all our stakeholders, including employees, their families, and business partners.
+Toward this end, we promote an understanding of human rights across the entire supply chain.

-Previously, we implemented risk management for each business segment, but in the future, in order to identify, prevent, and mitigate negative impacts on human rights related to the Group's business activities, we will build a human rights due diligence mechanism and continuously manage risks using a risk-based approach.
-In fiscal 2022, we engaged a third party to conduct human rights due diligence covering our main businesses.
-This third party identified high potential human rights risks in the manufacturing sector in East and Southeast Asia among the Group's businesses.
+Previously, we implemented risk management for each business segment.
+However, in order to identify, prevent, and mitigate negative impacts on human rights related to the Group’s business activities, we will build a human rights due diligence mechanism and continuously manage risks using a risk-based approach.
+In October 2022, we engaged a third party to conduct human rights due diligence covering our main businesses.
+This third party identified high-potential human rights risks in the manufacturing sector in East Asia and Southeast Asia among the Group’s businesses.
+In the fiscal year ended March 31, 2024, we implemented a risk analysis of all our businesses both in Japan and overseas.
+Moving forward, we will strive to prevent the occurrence of potential human rights issues and address any issues we have already identified.

 Conduct supplier surveys based on the Code of Conduct, etc.

-The basic policy for BFAs is the Bandai COC Declaration, which calls for strict observance of standards concerning forced labor, child labor, working hours, wages and allowances, punitive action, and discrimination.
+The basic policy for BFAs is the Bandai CoC Declaration, which calls for strict observance of standards concerning forced labor, child labor, working hours, wages and allowances, punitive action, and discrimination.
 Audits are conducted in accordance with our original BFA manual.
+Additionally, we hold supplier conferences to share information with our business partners, working together to improve legal compliance and working conditions, including the prevention of forced labor and modern slavery.
 Bandai Spirits conducts audits of factories that have not been certified based on BFAs or third-party standards in accordance with its own Bandai Spirits Minimum Requirements Audit Report to confirm human rights requirements.

-Bandai Namco Amusement (a wholly-owned subsidiary), the business management company of the Amusement Business, does business only with suppliers for which it has confirmed the absence of illegal acts in the areas of forced labor, child labor, working hours, wages and allowances, punitive action, discrimination, and environmental protection, before engaging in transactions.
-Also, for plants that assemble arcade game products with which we initiate a new business relationship, we conduct interviews on confirmation items including the working environment.
-We also conduct audits of new and existing factories that we do business with as necessary (in fiscal 2022, we conducted two audits for existing factories).
+Bandai Namco Amusement carries out transactions only with suppliers for which it has confirmed do not engage in illegal acts in the areas of forced labor, child labor, working hours, wages and allowances, punitive action, discrimination, and environmental protection.
+Also, regarding plants that assemble arcade game products with which we initiate a new business relationship, we conduct interviews on confirmation items including the working environment.
+We also conduct audits of new and existing factories that we do business with, as necessary.
+(In fiscal 2023, audits were conducted on one new factory and one existing factory that we do business with).

 Recognize suppliers using the Bandai Supplier Awards

-Bandai hosts the annual Supplier Conference to share information on a number of topics including the production environment as well as requirements in terms of human rights and labor standards.
-We use this venue to actively disseminate and share information with suppliers and to host the Bandai Supplier Awards recognizing suppliers who clear the performance indicators set by Bandai at a high level.
+Bandai hosts the annual Supplier Conference to share information on several topics including the production environment as well as requirements in terms of human rights and labor standards.
+We use this venue to actively disseminate and share information with suppliers.
+We established the Bandai Supplier Awards that recognize suppliers who clear the performance indicators set by Bandai at a high level.
 We ask suppliers that receive an award to lead presentations for other suppliers in an effort to share know-how with frontline operations.
-Through such opportunities, we are working closely with suppliers to ensure legal compliance and improvements in their labor environments.
+Through such opportunities, we are implementing initiatives closely with suppliers to ensure legal compliance and improvements in their labor environments.

 To learn more about the Supplier Conference, click here.